 Automation and operational savings are the top benefits stated by operators who have already implemented NFV/SDN.
 More than 80% of operators from all over the world are committed to implement NFV/SDN as part of their network evolution strategy in the next coming years.
 In this blog post I will share with you how dynamic orchestration can help you achieve automation and operational savings.

 This can be achieved, not only when implementing virtualization centralized in your network, but also when migrating to multi-vendor cloud deployment, or evolving to new business models with distributed cloud.

-Listen to this podcast with Marton Sabli, Head of Solution and Service Readiness, where he shares experiences from some of Ericsson customers that implemented network virtualization, cloud deployments and network slicing through their automation journey and some real benefits they managed to achieve.
+Listen to this podcast with Marton Sabli, Head of Solution and Service Readiness, where he shares experiences from some of Ericsson customers that implemented Dynamic Orchestration through their automation journey and some real benefits they managed to achieve.